resource-watch/slate/source/includes/api/_dataset.md

 In order to modify the dataset, you can PATCH a request.
 It accepts the same parameters as the _create dataset_ endpoint, and you will need an authentication token.

+To perform this operation, the following conditions must be met:

+- the user must be logged in and belong to the same application as the dataset
+- the user must match one of the following:
+  - have role `ADMIN`
+  - have role `MANAGER` and be the dataset's owner (through the `userId` field of the dataset)

 > An example update request:

 ```shell